richard1912/My-New-Project/REPO_AUTOMATION_GUIDE.md

 This guide explains how to use the automated repository creation script that sets up new GitHub repositories with spec-kit and customized push automation.
 The script works from within your project directory and automatically detects the project name from the current directory name.

+## 🚀 Ready to Use spec-kit Commands!

+After running the script, you can immediately start using spec-kit commands in your AI coding environment:

+- **`/specify "Your project specification here"`** - Define your project requirements
+- **`/plan "Your technical plan here"`** - Create implementation plans
+- **`/tasks`** - Break down work into actionable items
+- **`/implement specs/001-feature-name/plan.md`** - Implement features

+The script automatically initializes a complete spec-kit project structure, so you can start using these commands right away in Claude Code, GitHub Copilot, or similar AI coding environments!

 ## Prerequisites

 The automation script will automatically install the required software for you using Windows Package Manager (winget).
 However, you need: